EmoSpace: Immersive Affective Image Generation Guided by Fine-Grained Emotion Prototypes: Evaluation of VR Experience

-\textbf{Emotional Intensity and Perception.} Participants reported that VR significantly amplified emotional intensity compared to desktop viewing, with stronger emotional responses across various categories (P1, P4, P9, P15, P18, P20, P22).
+\textbf{Emotional Intensity and Perception.} Participants reported stronger emotional intensity in VR than during desktop viewing across several categories (P1, P4, P9, P15, P18, P20, P22).
 The enhanced detail perception in VR allowed users to notice facial expressions and environmental nuances that influenced their emotional judgments (P3, P8, P16, P17, P21).
 Moreover, users noted that the immersive environment facilitated deeper emotional engagement, with some describing how they could ``\textit{feel the emotions of characters in the scene}'' (P2, P6, P13, P21).
 The ability to view scenes from multiple perspectives was also credited with providing a more comprehensive understanding of emotional context (P7, P11, P18, P21).

 \textbf{Cognitive Load and Detail Processing.} Contrary to our initial expectations, most users reported no increase in cognitive burden from the magnified visual presentation in VR (P1, P7, P10, P13, P20).
 Instead, participants described the detailed observation as enhancing rather than hindering their emotional understanding (P7, P8, P16, P17, P21).
 Users noted that while VR required more active exploration through head and hand movements, this was perceived as engaging rather than taxing (P5, P11, P19, P21).
 The ability to focus on specific details without external distractions was highlighted as a cognitive advantage of VR (P2, P15, P16, P20).
 Several participants mentioned that the immersive environment helped them concentrate better on emotional assessment tasks (P6, P9, P12, P18, P22).